imixs/imixs-adapters/imixs-adapters-sepa/README.md

 ## The SepaScheduler

-The SEPA export is managed by the SeapScheduler which is an implementation of the interface _org.imxis.workflow.scheduler.Scheduler_.
+The SEPA export is managed by the SepaScheduler which is an implementation of the interface _org.imxis.workflow.scheduler.Scheduler_.
 The scheduler configuration object must at least provide the following items:

  * \_model\_version = model version for the SEPA export